Tuition Assistance

-Many families need tuition assistance to make Catholic school education more affordable and there are tuition assistance programs offered through the Archdiocese as well as through local Catholic schools.
-The first step is making an appointment with the school principal to discuss your situation and the options.
+Many families need help to make Catholic school education more affordable.
+There are many tuition-assistance programs offered through the Archdiocese and through local Catholic schools.
+The first step is making an appointment with the school principal to discuss your situation and options.

 Catholic schools offer tuition assistance based on financial need.
-Some schools offer academic-based scholarships as well, so it’s important to contact the schools you are interested in attending for their guidelines.
+Some high schools offer academic-based scholarships as well, so it’s important to contact the schools you are interested in attending for their guidelines

-Through the Catholic Education Foundation, over $8,000,000 per year (in recent years) has been available to students in Pre-K through 12 attending Parish and Archdiocesan schools.
+Through the Catholic Education Foundation, over $8,000,000 per year has been available to students attending Parish and Archdiocesan schools.

 Please go to their website www.cefdn.org for more information and for application procedures and deadlines.